 Nowadays, there are so many different types, shapes, styles, and levels of helmets that it can be a bit of a complicated mess to find the exact right helmet for you.
 With many new riders to our hobby emerging from the global pandemic, which has also seen an uptick in motorcycle sales for the first time in many years, it is the perfect time to take a deep dive into what, really, makes up a helmet.

-Of course, you can’t talk about a motorcycle helmet without talking about certifications, and even there, things are a bit of a jumble!
+Of course, you can’t talk about a motorcycle helmet without talking about certifications, and opinions on motorcycle helmet certifications can vary greatly!
 It’s no wonder new and veteran riders alike are sometimes left tapping their chin, going “What do all these letters and numbers mean?!?”

 The Battle of the Certifications: Is There a “Best” Certification?
 What Do They All Mean?